PaulNorman01/Dynamizer/README.md

 ## Documentation

+### General Usage
+__Copy Both .hpp Files To Your Project Directory And Insert `#include "CommonIncludes.hpp"` In Your Main.cpp File.__

-*You Are Not Forced To Use All of These Modules In Your code.
-Choose Any of Them That Suits You Better.*
+*You Are Not Forced To Use All of The Below Modules In Your Coding Project.
+Choose Any of The Followings That Suits You The Best.*

 ### Using Return Address Manipulator